Bharatiya Muslim Mahila Andolan

-Over 30,000 members have been enrolled in the BMMA in 15 states, over the past six years.
+By 2016, the organisation boasted of over 100,000 members in 15 states.

-BMMA conducted a Study of Muslim women’s views on reforms in Muslim personal law— 'Seeking Justice Within the Family' across 10 states that revealed that an overwhelming 82% of the over 4,000 women who were surveyed had no property in their name and that 78% were home makers with no income of their own.
+BMMA conducted a Study of Muslim women’s views on reforms in Muslim personal law— 'Seeking Justice Within the Family across 10 states that revealed that an overwhelming 82% of the over 4,000 women who were surveyed had no property in their name and that 78% were home makers with no income of their own.

 “It is quite revealing that 95.5% poor women had not even heard of the All India Muslim Personal Law Board, yet the government and the people go by the decisions taken by these self-proclaimed leaders of the Muslim community,’’ said Zakia Soman, co-founder of the Bharatiya Muslim Mahila Andolan.

 Noorjehan Safia Niaz, co-founder of the Bhartiya Muslim Mahila Andolan (BMMA) does not support practices such as the hijab and believes that instances where complete strangers — young and old men, and once a younger woman — walk up to her in public and question her choice of dressing with impunity and audacity, violate her personal space.

 BMMA has backed Hindu women in the Shani Shingnapur Temple row.

 Campaigns

+Codification of Muslim family laws

+One of the main demands of BMMA is to codify Muslim family laws, encompassing laws to fix age of marriage, matters of property, and guardianship of children.
+As per Noorjehan, co-founder of BMMA, "If every community has its own codified law [for example, the Hindus have the Hindu Marriage Act, Parsis have the Parsi Marriage and Divorce Act] then why not the same for Muslims?"

 Ban on Triple talaq

 The BMMA demanded a ban on the practice of 'Triple Talaq' (verbal divorce).
+A nationwide survey by BMMA found that over 90% of Muslim women opposed verbal divorce.
+A signature campaign to end the practice gathered 50,000 votes.

 It also petitioned the Indian Prime Minister Narendra Modi on Muslim Personal Law.
 Eventually, Triple talaq in India was banned.
 On 30 July 2019, the Parliament of India declared the practice of Triple Talaq illegal and unconstitutional and made it a punishable act from 1 August 2019.